What is SUGARPREP?

 Do I need access to a simulation center/mannequin?

-No. As SUGAR is intended to mimic settings with limited resources, it is not essential to have high-fidelity equipment, a simulation center, or mannequins.
+No. As the SUGAR Sim Cases are intended to mimic settings with limited resources, it is not essential to have high-fidelity equipment, a simulation center, or mannequins.
 Even when performed in simulation centers, we advise against using monitors, crash carts, etc as these are not typically available in the settings most providers will be practicing in.
 Many SUGAR facilitators lead the scenarios with inflatable mannequins or dolls in conference rooms or living rooms.

 What supplies do I need?

-The supplies needed vary based on the SUGAR case being led and a list of suggested supplies is provided in each case handout.
+The supplies needed vary based on the case being led and a list of suggested supplies is provided in each case handout.
 Most supplies will fit in a shoebox.
-For an example of supplies needed, watch the short tutorial.
+For an example of supplies needed, watch this short tutorial: